satonetwork/sato/doc/build-ubuntu.md

 `make -j8`  # 8 for 8 build threads, adjust to fit your setup.

-You can now start raven-qt from the build directory.
+You can now start sato-qt from the build directory.

 `sato/qt/sato-qt`